 Before end users can access a remote desktop or published application, a Horizon administrator must configure certain pool and farm settings and install Horizon Agent on desktop virtual machines and RDS hosts in the data center.

-Verify that the Horizon components meet the system requirements for Horizon Client.
-See System Requirements.
+Verify that the Horizon components meet the system requirements for HTML Access.
+See System Requirements for HTML Access.

-Verify that the Windows firewalls on Connection Server instances and any security servers allow inbound traffic on TCP port 8443.
+Verify that the HTML Access component is installed with Connection Server on the host or hosts and that the Windows firewalls on Connection Server instances and any security servers allow inbound traffic on TCP port 8443.
 See Preparing Connection Server and Security Servers.

 If you use third-party firewalls, configure a rule to allow inbound traffic from Horizon servers to TCP port 22443 on desktop virtual machines and RDS hosts in the data center.
 See Firewall Rules for Client Web Browser Access.